DEIB solutions for organizations of all sizes - cultural agency for Asian Americans and allies alike.

 Workshop presentation followed by interactive exercises developed from cultural research, and can be tailored to fit the specific needs (length, content) of your organization.

 3.)
-Storytelling for Success
+Storytelling for Self-Advocacy and Success

 Workshop presentation followed by interactive journaling, physical, vocal, and somatic exercises developed from professional writers, therapy practices, public speaking techniques, and psychological research, and can be tailored to fit the specific needs (length, content) of your organization.